 In the past when film IPs expanded into TV, the drop off in quality was noticeable.
-In the current golden age of television the standard for TV production values is so much higher.
+In the current golden age of television the standard is so much higher.

 Clone Wars however started in 2008, with the theatrical release, and the show airing on Cartoon Network.
 The show’s beginnings were not perfect to say the least.
 The film received negative reviews because it literally was four TV episodes in one.
 New character Ahsoka Tano was criticized at first, the animation didn’t quite hit its stride yet, and the writing wasn’t consistent.

 But despite Clone Wars’ shaky beginnings, what it instantly got right was its cinematic presentation.
 It looked and sounded like Star Wars and it gave more depth to the universe and the characters that inhabited it.

 It was interesting to see how the often discussed Clone Wars played out between Episode II and III and how it affected everything.

 One of the most important things that this show brings to the Star Wars mythos is the further development of Anakin and Obi-Wan’s relationship.
 It’s expanded upon to make the events of Revenge of the Sith that much more tragic.

 The clone themselves are given so much depth, with each of them having their own personalities and motivations.